nathanpc/uosc/README.md

 # UOSC

 The ultimate old school console.
+Think of this as a launcher, it's supposed to give you a "Big Picture"-like mode for enjoying your favorite old school games.

 ## Requirements